 Kuk Sool Won™ of Oak Hill Martial Arts

 Kuk Sool Won™ is the name of the art.
-A system that builds on each level achieved, it is a Korean martial arts system that consists of traditional forms, self-defense techniques, falling techniques, and weapons in addition to kicking and punching and a myriad of other skills forming a comprehensive system.
+A system that builds on each level achieved, it is a Korean martial arts system that consists of traditional forms, self-defense techniques, falling techniques, weapons, kicking, punching, and a myriad of other skills forming a comprehensive system.

 I previously studied a different martial art.
 Can I keep my same rank?

 Each Martial Art has its own requirements to reach a particular rank.
 While we recognize the work and dedication it takes to reach certain belt levels in another martial arts system, all students begin at white belt regardless of a rank achieved in another martial arts.

 The World Kuk Sool Association, Inc. is the governing body of all the Official Kuk Sool Won™ Schools worldwide and is the largest organization of its type in the world.
 Kuk Sool Won™ is a registered trademark.
 Because of this, no one can just say that they teach Kuk Sool Won™.

 Is Kuk Sool Won™ of Oak Hill Martial Arts parts of WKSA?